 If there’s one thing St. Pete has taught us, it’s that shuffleboard is not just for retirees.
-The St. Pete Shuffle is the world’s largest shuffleboard club and every Friday night it’s open to the public for a suggested donation of two dollars.
+The St. Pete Shuffle is the world’s largest shuffleboard club and every Friday night it’s open to the public for a small fee.
 The paddle pushers and discs needed to play – or the tang and biscuits in shuffleboard lingo – are available for use onsite.
 Bring a cooler of beer (cans only) for a relaxing game under at one of the hippest spots in town.

 Climb to new heights at Vertical Ventures, the indoor rock climbing gym.
 As a beginner, you’re likely to start off with what’s known as top rope.
 This is where one person climbs and the other belays holding a device attached to a rope made for catching your partner when they’re overcome with fear or just can’t hold on anymore.
 This workout is guaranteed to strengthen both your muscles and your relationship.
 Plan on brushing up on those communications skills before you go.

 Get rowdy at a Rowdies game, the professional soccer team that St. Pete loves cheering to victory.
 Games take place at Al Lang Stadium, the 7,500-seat roofless stadium across the street from the open waters of Tampa Bay.
 If you’re really feeling the team spirit, buy seats near the super fans known as Ralph’s Mob and join in on their chants as you scream GOAL!